rkhoriander/docs/articles/quickstart/native/android/03-session-handling.md

 // app/src/main/java/com/auth0/samples/LoginActivity.java
   Auth0 auth0 = new Auth0(this);
   auth0.setOIDCConformant(true);
+  AuthenticationAPIClient client = new AuthenticationAPIClient(auth0);
-  SecureCredentialsManager credentialsManager = new SecureCredentialsManager(this, new AuthenticationAPIClient(auth0), new SharedPreferencesStorage(this));
+  SecureCredentialsManager credentialsManager = new SecureCredentialsManager(this, client, new SharedPreferencesStorage(this));

   // Check if the activity was launched after a logout if (getIntent().getBooleanExtra(KEY_CLEAR_CREDENTIALS, false)) {